Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Abstract

 \section{Abstract}

-We address the problem of optimal joint scheduling of deferrable and nondeferrable demand involving colocated stochastic supply.
-Deferrable demand can be delayed within its service deadline, whereas nondeferrable demand must be scheduled immediately.
-Under a finite-horizon stochastic dynamic programming formulation, we show that the optimal scheduling policy is a ``procrastination policy'' that delays scheduling as much as possible and is characterized by three procrastination parameters.
-Exploiting the low-dimensional parameterization of the optimal policy, we propose a Procrastination Threshold Reinforcement Learning algorithm.
-Numerical experiments based on real-world test data confirm that the threshold-learning algorithm closely approximates the optimal policy and outperforms standard benchmarks.
+We investigate the problem of serving deferrable and nondeferrable electric demands with colocated stochastic supply and grid-imported electricity.
+Deferrable demands arrive randomly and can be delayed within their service deadlines.
+Nondeferrable demands are always present and must be served immediately, but the quantity served depends on the cost of electricity.
+Colocated supply is stochastic with zero marginal cost.
+It can be used to meet demand or exported to the grid to maximize profit.
+The stochasticity of demands and local supply makes optimal scheduling a Markov decision process with continuous (uncountable) state and action spaces.
+Under deterministic, time-varying, and piecewise-linear retail pricing of electricity, we show that the optimal demand scheduling follows the {\em Principle of Procrastination}, which reduces the infinite-dimensional policy space to a finite-dimensional Euclidean space defined by three procrastination parameters for each deferrable demand.
+For settings in which the underlying probability distributions are unknown, we propose a {\em Procrastination Threshold Reinforcement Learning} algorithm.
+Numerical experiments based on real-world test data confirm that the proposed threshold learning algorithm closely approximates the optimal policy and outperforms standard benchmarks.